Are twins genetic? And what else could influence your chances of having twins? We take a look at the science behind multiple births.

 - What are the chances of having twins if it runs in the family?

-Fraternal (or dizygotic) twins are less likely to look the same because they come from two different eggs.
+Fraternal (or dizygotic) twins are less likely to look the same because they come from two different eggs and are fertilized by two different sperm cells.

 Identical (or monozygotic) twins, on the other hand, come from the same egg.